 Conservatories/porches

 Repair category N/A

 Notes Not applicable.

 Communal areas

 Repair category N/A

 Notes Not applicable.

 Garages and permanent outbuildings

 Repair category 2

-Notes The felt roof over the garage style shed is weathered, there is decay to the timbers and the up and over door is ill-fitting.
-This structure would appear to be approaching the end of its efficient life span.
+Notes The garage is in poor condition and would appear to have reached the end of its efficient life span.